yuejiaointel/scikit-learn-intelex/doc/sources/model_builders.rst

 - SHAP values cannot be calculated for multi-class classification models, nor for CatBoost regression models from loss functions that involve link functions (e.g. can be calculated for 'RMSE', but not for 'Poisson').
 - Objectives that are not for regression nor classification (e.g. ranking) are not supported.
+- Random forests converted to TreeLite can be supported when they are for regression or binary classification, but not when they are for multi-class classification.
+In the case of binary classification, random forests are converted as regression models since they do not apply a link function to predictions the same way gradient boosting models do.

 Documentation
 -------------